eunicewly/GEOL0069_final/README.md

 \
 All three roi images (roi3a, roi3b, roi3c) are classified.
-These classification represents the ground-truth, and are saved into the computer (as masks) and loaded into the jupyter notebook:
+These classification represents the ground-truth, and are saved into the computer (as masks) and loaded into the Jupyter notebook:
 ![image](https://github.com/eunicewly/GEOL0069_final/assets/159627060/d1ae9330-16ed-4b9d-a32f-4c9702b13957)